+Achievement Merits

-Achievement Merits: All staff are expected to record achievement merits on Integris using the following criteria.
+All staff are expected to record achievement merits on our behaviour monitoring system, Class Charts, using the following criteria.
 Achievement merit(s) must be awarded for each lesson according to criteria outlined by the teacher and / or Head of Department.
 There will occasionally be an Academy-wide criterion for awarding merits which could run for a specified period of time.
 Staff will be made aware of this via the Tutor Desktop.
 Form tutors can access an Academy-wide achievement merits table, which is updated daily, in the Rewards folder in the staff shared area on the Academy's computer network.
-This must be displayed during at least two tutor periods per week.
-Merit Credit Cards are handed out at the rewards assemblies when students reach the following levels.
+This must be displayed at least weekly in registration.
+Merit Credit Cards are handed out half-termly when students reach the following levels.